-How Xbox One backward compatibility works: The Xbox 360 and Xbox games list and more
+How Xbox backward compatibility works: The definitive Xbox 360 and Xbox games list and more

-- Xbox One S HDR games list: All the games you can play in HDR

-- Xbox One X enhanced games list: Here are all the games that play better on Xbox One X
+That's a huge incentive for gamers who choose Xbox.
+Not only do they get the very best Xbox One and Xbox Series X/S games to play, they can dip from a big library of compatible titles stretching back to the start of the 2000s.
+Plus, many of them are available as part of Xbox Game Pass.

+But what games can you play from former console generations and how does it work?
+We explain all there is to know about the Xbox backward compatibility system here.

-How does Xbox One backward compatibility work?
+How does Xbox backward compatibility work?

-The Xbox One is able to play Xbox 360 and original Xbox games through emulation software that makes the console think it's a last generation machine for the purposes of playing older games.
+The Xbox One and Xbox Series X/S are able to play Xbox 360 and original Xbox games through emulation software that makes your console think it's a last generation machine for the purposes of playing classic games.

-When a supported game is started on the machine, the Xbox One opens the emulator and, in all regards, the game works as if it was running on an Xbox 360 or Xbox console.
+When a supported game is started on the machine, the current or last-gen console opens the emulator and, in all regards, the game works as if it was running on an Xbox 360 or 2001 Xbox.
 The opening screen appears first then the game will load.

-All other aspects and features that would normally be available on an Xbox 360 or Xbox are available on the Xbox One too, including the hub on the former (which can be opened through a simultaneous press of the menu and view buttons on the Xbox One controller).
-In addition, all new features of the Xbox One work, including the ability to take screen grabs and record and share video of gameplay.
+All other aspects and features that would normally be available on an Xbox 360 or Xbox are available on the Xbox One/Series X/S too, including the hub on the former (which can be opened through a simultaneous press of the menu and view buttons on the Xbox wireless controller).
+In addition, all new features of the more recent Xbox consoles work, including the ability to take screen grabs and record and share video of gameplay.

+Xbox Series X/S owners get additional bonuses too, with the latest consoles able to play many (if not all) of the backward compatible Xbox 360 and Xbox games with Auto HDR enabled.
+This adds virtual high dynamic range contrast and colours to make the titles look better.
+Plus, many titles have FPS Boost enabled.
+This ups the frame rate the games play in, which provides a smoother experience.

-Does Xbox One backward compatibility cost me anything?
+Does Xbox backward compatibility it cost me anything?

-Although Sony opted for a paid route to play PS3 games on a PS4, through the PlayStation Now cloud gaming platform, Microsoft offers its backward compatibility for free.

-If you own a supported game already, you do not have to pay anything to play it on Xbox One.

-Obviously, it costs to purchase new Xbox 360 or Xbox games that work on the machine.
+If you own a supported game already, you do not have to pay anything to play it on Xbox One or Xbox Series X/S. Obviously, it costs to purchase new Xbox 360 or Xbox games that work on the machine.

-Many of the games with backward compatibility are also available as part of the Xbox Game Pass subscription.
-For £7.99 a month, you get access to more than 100 games to download and play on your console, made up of a mix of classic Xbox 360 and Xbox games, plus Xbox One titles.
+Many of the games with backward compatibility are also available as part of a Xbox Game Pass Ultimate subscription.
+For £10.99 a month, you get access to more than 400 games to download and play on your console, made up of a mix of classic Xbox 360 and Xbox games, plus many more Xbox One and Series X/S titles.
+You also get online gaming access through Xbox Live Gold, EA Play, Cloud Gaming, and even Game Pass for PC.

-Does Xbox One backward compatibility work with Xbox games I bought through Xbox Live?
+Does it work with Xbox games I bought through Xbox store?

-Xbox One backward compatibility works with digital content as well as disc games.
-In fact, if you enter a supported disc into your Xbox One, the machine will download the game from Xbox Live first - although you will need the disc to be in the machine each time you play.
+Xbox backward compatibility works with digital content as well as disc games.
+In fact, if you enter a supported disc into your Xbox One or Series X, the machine will download the game from the Xbox store first - although you will need the disc to be in the machine each time you play.
+This cannot work on an Xbox One S All-digital Edition or Xbox Series S, of course, as they do not feature disc drives.

 If you own a digital copy of a supported game it appears in your games list ready for download.
 Check your My Games & Apps hub to see if any are listed among the games yet to be installed.

-Can I buy Xbox 360 and Xbox games on my Xbox One?
+Can I buy Xbox 360 and Xbox games on my Xbox One or Xbox Series X/S?

-Compatible Xbox 360 and Xbox games are listed for purchase on the Xbox One game store.
-If you are an Xbox Live Gold member, you also get free Xbox 360 games to download each month alongside Xbox One titles as part of the Games for Gold scheme.
+Compatible Xbox 360 and Xbox games are listed for purchase on the Xbox game store.
+Prices vary, but start at around £5 / $5.

-That means you get two free Xbox One games and two free Xbox 360 games a month.

-Prices for the Xbox 360 and Xbox games on the online store vary, but start at around £3.

-Can I carry on with my previous Xbox 360 game saves on Xbox One?
+Can I carry on with my previous Xbox 360 game saves on Xbox One or Xbox Series X/S?

-If you originally set your Xbox 360 to save games to the cloud you will be able to download the save files to the Xbox One version and carry on.
-The cloud files are permanently associated with your gamertag so the Xbox One should do this automatically.
+If you originally set your Xbox 360 to save games to the cloud you will be able to download the save files to the Xbox One or Xbox Series X/S and carry on.
+The cloud files are permanently associated with your gamertag so the Xbox should do this automatically.

 If you only saved your in-game progress locally, to the hard drive, you will need to restart your Xbox 360 and save them to the cloud instead.
 If you no longer have your Xbox 360, sadly you won't be able to access the files.